prabhatbhusal/Three-js-Gaussian-Splat/README.md

 controller.
 Resolve horizontal and vertical movement in **separate** passes — one combined resolve flings the player sideways when they scuff a wall mid-fall.

-## Is React the right call here?

-For the **viewer you embed on client sites**, React buys you little.
-The vanilla starter is one HTML file, loads faster, and has no reconciler between you and the frame loop.

-For the **editor** — the thing that replaces using Unity or UE to add gameplay to an LCC — React earns its keep immediately: inspector panels, an object list, undo/redo history, room graph editing, asset library, multiplayer presence UI.
-That is a lot of stateful interface, and R3F's `TransformControls` wrapper plus plain React state gets you Blender-style gizmos far faster than hand-rolled DOM.

-So: vanilla for the runtime, React for the authoring tool.
-They can share the same `LccSplat` module if you keep the walker and the gizmo logic separate.

-## Next step

-Wire your 17-door room graph into `LCCRender.unload()` + `load()` transitions behind a fade.
-One React route per room, one shared `<Canvas>`, no page reloads — that is the concrete thing Arrival.Space's separate per-room links cannot do.